miccio-dk/ML_resources/complex_project.md

 3. a) Execute your shell script (e.g. ./train_log_mel_baseline.sh), which will train, save and test your model.

-   b) Write down the testing accuracy and result of the model into the following sheet: https://goo.gl/p6zvCt
+   b) Write down the testing accuracy and loss of the model as well as the total number of parameters into the following sheet: https://goo.gl/p6zvCt

    c) Describe the input representation and possibly the architecture.